jotohow/lionel/README.md

 - [License](#license)

 ## About
 Lionel predicts Fantasy Premier League (FPL) points using a Bayesian hierarchical model, implemented with a No-U-Turn Sampler in PyMC.
 Then, it maximises the predicted points using linear programming as implemented in PuLP.
+More information about the model and its outputs can be found on this [web app](https://lionel.streamlit.app/).

 ## Usage